Edition for Web Developers — Last Updated 17 December 2024

 ", set chosen to currentNavigable's traversable navigable.

-Otherwise, if name is not an ASCII case-insensitive match for "_blank
+Otherwise, if name is not an ASCII case-insensitive match for

-more closely related, and set chosen to it.
+name and currentNavigable, set chosen to that

 Otherwise, a new top-level traversable is being requested, and what happens depends on the user agent's configuration and abilities — it is determined by the rules given for the first applicable option from the following list: